Kyuu-Ji/htb-write-up/luke/write-up-luke.md

 ### JSON Web Token

 The values of the "token" are just Base64 decoded and can be read by decoding it.
-The values are seperated by a _dot_ and should be decoded individially.
+The values are seperated by a _dot_ and should be decoded individually.

 - eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9
   - This gives us information about the token like the algorithm that was used for signing